designgears/Manjaro-SteamOS/Instructions for install.md

-Download manjaro KDE from here
+Download manjaro KDE full image from here

 # https://manjaro.org/download/

-Select the full iso image of KDE

-Once installed do any  download the steam deckify software from the manjaro software store, and install it.
+Once installed search for and  download the steam deckify software from the manjaro software store, and install it, also steam.

 # sudo pacman -S steam